apache/druid/docs/content/ingestion/faq.md

 Depending on what `druid.storage.type` is set to, Druid will upload segments to some [Deep Storage](../dependencies/deep-storage.html).
 Local disk is used as the default deep storage.

-## My realtime node is not handing segments off
+## My stream ingest is not handing segments off

-First, make sure there are no exceptions in the logs of your node.
-Also make sure that `druid.storage.type` is set to a deep storage that makes sense.
+First, make sure there are no exceptions in the logs of the ingestion process.
+Also make sure that `druid.storage.type` is set to a deep storage that isn't `local` if you are running a distributed cluster.

 Other common reasons that hand-off fails are as follows:

 1) Druid is unable to write to the metadata storage.
-Make sure your configuration is correct.
+Make sure your configurations are correct.

 2) Historical nodes are out of capacity and cannot download any more segments.
-You'll see exceptions in the coordinator logs if this occurs.
+You'll see exceptions in the coordinator logs if this occurs and the coordinator console will show the historicals are near capacity.

-3) Segments are corrupt and cannot download.
+3) Segments are corrupt and cannot be downloaded.
 You'll see exceptions in your historical nodes if this occurs.

 4) Deep storage is improperly configured.
 Make sure that your segment actually exists in deep storage and that the coordinator logs have no errors.